-This request deals with issues relating to historic waste; that is waste produced at Trinity Street and its associated “chemical arm” sometimes refered to as “The Houghton Arm.”
+This request deals with issues relating to historic waste; that is waste produced at Trinity Street and its associated “chemical arm” sometimes referred to as “The Houghton Arm.”
 For the full background to this historic method of transporting white phosphorus contaminated waste to Rattlechain lagoon via canal boats click HERE.

 Parts of this chemical arm have in the course of time been infilled, though the background to these operations have produced little information as to what remediation was carried out, if any at all, or to where the contaminated contents were removed to.

 Linked to this history were the 2013 cover up works undertaken at Rattlechain lagoon involving dredging waste that was deposited from this source.

 This is a fairly lengthy request which we will do our best to explain.

 WHAT DID WE ASK, AND WHAT DID THEY KNOW?

 The environment agency replied to our questions shown below.
 Their answers are in red.

 1.With regard to the recently completed HPA human health risk assessment carried out concerning Rattlechain lagoon this reported,

 “The Environment agency has provided the HPA with data from recent monitoring of the water quality at the discharge point from the site with Birmingham canal” Only “the contaminants which were detected above detection limit” were provided in data in table 5 of this study.
 I am therefore requesting All the data which the EA provided to the HPA with regard to monitoring of water quality at the discharge point.
 Can you confirm if any of the provided data was “historic”- that monitored when waste was still being discharged into the site before 2006?